cpruvost/blockchainworkshop/docs/07-iac.md

-# Use Infra As Code to create Oracle Blockchain Network (Under Construction)
+# Use Infra As Code to create Oracle Blockchain Network

 The first step is to install the Paas Service Manager CLI (psm CLI)